basho-labs/little_riak_book/en/04-operators.md

 the `D@10.0.1.4` node's partition `5480631...` (I truncated the number here), `A@10.0.1.1` partition `7307508...`, and `B@10.0.1.2` partition `9134385...`.

-If something has happend to one of those nodes, like a network split (confusingly also called a partition---the "P" in "CAP"), the remaining active nodes in the list become candidates to hold the data.
+If something has happened to one of those nodes, like a network split (confusingly also called a partition---the "P" in "CAP"), the remaining active nodes in the list become candidates to hold the data.